Damir Zobenica: Member of the provincial assembly

 Zobenica was elected to his first term in the Vojvodina assembly in the 2012 provincial election, winning Novi Sad's first constituency seat.
 The election was won by the Democratic Party and its allies, and the Progressives served in opposition for the next four years.

 Vojvodina switched to a system of full proportional representation for the 2016 provincial election, and Zobenica was given the third position on the Progressive Party's list.
-This was tantamount to election, and he was indeed re-elected when the list won a majority of with 63 out of 120 seats.
+This was tantamount to election, and he was indeed re-elected when the list won a majority with 63 out of 120 seats.
 He was chosen as a vice-president of the assembly following the election and held this role for the next four years.

 Zobenica also became active with the Assembly of European Regions during this time, serving as vice-president of Committee 1 (dealing with economic and regional economic cooperation issues) in 2016–17.
 He subsequently became vice-president of the assembly in charge of diplomacy and Black Sea cooperation in 2017–19 and vice-president in charge of regional economic development beginning in 2019.

 He was given the second position on the Progressive Party's list in the 2020 provincial election and was elected to a third term when the list won an increased majority with seventy-six seats.
 He was confirmed for another term as vice-president of the assembly after the election, and he serves as a member of the committee on European integration and interregional cooperation and the committee on administrative and mandatory issues.
 He has also continued to participate in Serbia's delegation to the Assembly of European Regions.

 In November 2024, during protests following the collapse of the canopy at the Novi Sad Railway Station, Zobenica was accused by Member of Parliament Marinka Tepić of organizing SNS activists during the clashes at the protest, releasing an audio recording of the orders.
 Serbian President Aleksandar Vučić commented on these claims, stating that Zobenica denied this and claimed the audio was made using artificial intelligence.
 Sound engineer Dejan Tomka stated that it is impossible to create the sound in the recording using artificial intelligence.
 On December 13, 2024, Zobenica resigned from his position as Vice President of the Assembly of Vojvodina.
 A criminal complaint was filed against him, but it was dismissed because "it was determined that the reported act is not a criminal offense prosecuted ex officio."